Steve Octavien

-Steven Octavien (born November 25, 1984) is a former American football linebacker in the National Football League for the Washington Redskins, Dallas Cowboys and Cleveland Browns.
-He played college football at the University of Nebraska.
+Steven Octavien (born November 25, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Washington Redskins, Dallas Cowboys and Cleveland Browns.
+He played college football for the Nebraska Cornhuskers.

-Early years
+Early life

 Octavien is of Haitian descent, and attended Lely High School.
 He became a starter at linebacker as a sophomore.
 In his last 2 years he was used as a two-way player.

 In his junior season, he won the state title in the discus throw and finished second as a senior.
 In 2003, his personal-best throw of 193-7 was the tenth-best prep mark in the nation.

 College career

 Octavien enrolled at Harper College.
 As freshman, he posted 124 tackles (15 for loss), 8 sacks, 3 interceptions, 2 blocked field goals and one blocked punt, while contributing to a 10-1 record.
 In 2004, he played in only four games because of an injury.

 He also was a track standout, running the second leg on the school’s 2004 national champion 4 × 400 metres relay team and winning the Division III junior college discus throw title with a mark of 164-7.

-Octavien accepted a football scholarship from the University of Nebraska.
-In 2005, he was injured in the season opener against the University of Maine, and was lost for the year.
+Octavien accepted a football scholarship from the University of Nebraska–Lincoln.
+In 2005, he was injured in the Cornhuskers' season opener against the University of Maine, and was lost for the year.

 As a redshirt junior, he only played in 9 games after missing 4 four contests while rehabbing a leg injury.
 He posted 32 tackles (4 for loss), one sack, 2 passes defensed, one quarterback hurry and one forced fumble, while contributing for a defense that ranked in the top 25 nationally in scoring defense.

 As a senior, he started 8 out of 12 games at Will linebacker, leading the team with 92 total tackles, 15 tackles for loss and 9 quarterback hurries.
 He also had 3 passes defensed and 2 sacks.
 He was named the team's Defensive Most Valuable Player.

 Played in 22 games with 10 starts in three years at Nebraska, finishing with 128 tackles, 3.0 sacks, 21.0 ~ tackles for losses, 1 1 pressures, five breakups and a forced fumble.

 Professional career

 Kansas City Chiefs

-Octavien was signed by the Kansas City Chiefs as an undrafted free agent after not being selected in the 2008 NFL Draft.
+Octavien was signed by the Kansas City Chiefs as an undrafted free agent after not being selected in the 2008 NFL draft.
 He was waived injured on August 30.